 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Dark urine or yellow skin or eyes.

 - Any unexplained bruising or bleeding.

 - Low blood sugar can happen.
-The chance of low blood sugar may be raised when chlorpropamide is used with other drugs for high blood sugar (diabetes).
-Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
+The chance may be raised when chlorpropamide is used with other drugs for diabetes.
+Signs may be dizziness, headache, feeling sleepy or weak, shaking, fast heartbeat, confusion, hunger, or sweating.
 Call your doctor right away if you have any of these signs.
-Follow what you have been told to do if you get low blood sugar.
+Follow what you have been told to do for low blood sugar.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.